-One of their first maps was the C2C cycle route from Whitehaven and Workington on the Irish Sea to Tynemouth and Sunderland on the North Sea (now out of print – but see alternatives here).
+One of their first maps was the C2C cycle route from Whitehaven and Workington on the Irish Sea to Tynemouth and Sunderland on the North Sea (out of print – but see alternatives here).

 Sustrans had begun to extend the number of theses maps, eg with the South Coast West and South Coast East maps, the Pennine Cycleway and The Varsity Way being recent additions, but Sustrans appear to have called a halt to that.

-The range of pocket-sized maps is intended to cover the whole of the country, but again, many are no longer available.
-If you search by area on the website, you should be able to find the ones that are available, and alternatives if not.
+For the range of pocket-sized maps, search by area on the website, you should be able to find the ones that are available, and alternatives if not.

 Are there Sustrans guide books?